prp-e/severus_experiment/README.md

 - [x] Add fuzzy check to the engine
 - [x] Design a standalone version in python
 - [ ] A simple API
+- [ ] Deploying on a server (since I'm using huggingface's API, it can become a little tricky)
 - [ ] Web based demo
 - [ ] VSCode extension